comparaonline/co-test-helpers/readme.md

 It receives two arguments, first the cassette name (it should be located on `test/cassettes`), and a function (which receives a `done` function parameter to call when finished).

+You can change nock's mode to 'record' or 'lockdown' using the `RECORD` environment variable.